pikepdf/pikepdf/docs/topics/pages.rst

 Merge (concatenate) PDF from several PDFs
 -----------------------------------------

-We create an empty ``Pdf`` which will be the container for all the others.
+In this example, we create an empty ``Pdf`` which will be the container for all the others.

+If you are looking to combine multiple PDF pages into a single page, see :ref:`overlays`.

 .. ipython::
     :verbatim: